DuyPhanQuang/demo-swift-bloc/README.md

 Here is list all of key folders or files in code structure:
 ```
 .
-|-- boilerplate-swiftui-bloc            *store all assets that are font, icon, image, video or animation*
+|-- demo-swift-bloc            *store all assets that are font, icon, image, video or animation*
-|   |-- boilerplate-swiftui-bloc
+|   |-- demo-swift-bloc
 |   |   |-- Bloc                            *all blocs that need in project*
 |   |       |-- language                    *each bloc has a folder with name of bloc only*
 |   |           |-- language_bloc.dart      *the Bloc class that extends of BaseBloc*